 · Good for lifting up flat nose bridge

 · Cannot correct nasal dorsal humps or bumps.

 The threads for the Hiko nose threadlift come sealed in packs for sterility.
-The brand that I use is called Ultra V Hiko because I have been using it for years and it has proven to be safe and achieve good results in my patients.
+I have been using a brand called Ultra V Hiko for years because it has proven to be safe and achieve good results in my patients.

 Both nose fillers and the Hiko nose threadlift are excellent ways to improve the appearance of the nose without having to go under the knife and general anaesthesia.
 Both procedures are not without their limitations and one way to overcome these limitations is to combine both the Hiko nose threadlift and nose fillers.